Sleep Apnea Claremont, CA

 The oral appliance is discreet, effective, and small enough to fit in your personal bag for travel.
 We customize the device to your specific measurements so it fits comfortably and securely into your mouth.
 Best of all, oral appliance treatment for Sleep Apnea is FDA-cleared and comes with a 3-year warranty.

 Oral appliance therapy is an effective alternative to the bulkier and more common CPAP machine.
-More practical and discreet, oral appliance therapy is becoming a preferred treatment method for snoring and sleep apnea.
+More practical and discreet, oral appliance therapy is a preferred treatment method for snoring and sleep apnea.

 Sleep Apnea FAQs